telerik/winforms-docs/spellchecker/dictionaries.md

 {{endregion}}

-1. Now, we have to set the __SpellCheckingCulture__ property that will determine which of the available dictionaries will be used (in case dictionaries of different languages are added).
+5\.
+Now, we have to set the __SpellCheckingCulture__ property that will determine which of the available dictionaries will be used (in case dictionaries of different languages are added).
-            #_[C#] Setting the culture_

 {{source=..\SamplesCS\SpellChecker\Dictionaries.cs region=settingCulture}}
 {{source=..\SamplesVB\SpellChecker\Dictionaries.vb region=settingCulture}}